Opossum

 Keep Wildlife Wild

-Opossums are the only marsupial in North America.
-Female marsupials have a pouch on their abdomen in which they carry and nurse their young.
-Opossums are nocturnal animals, which means they are most active during the night.
-During the day, they hide in hollow logs, trees, under brush piles, in road culverts, in rock and stump crevices or under buildings, decks or porches.
-They are able to live wherever sufficient water, food and shelter exist.
+Opossums are the only marsupial in North America, and females have a pouch on their abdomen in which they carry and nurse their young.
+Opossums are nocturnal, which means they are most active during the night.
+During the day, they hide in hollow logs, trees, under brush piles, in road culverts, in rock and stump crevices and under buildings or porches.
+They are able to live wherever sufficient water, food and shelter exist. but are less common in the northern part of the state, where winter conditions are harsher.

 Opossums mate in March, and young, called joeys, are born after only two weeks as embryos.
 At birth, they are barely larger than a plump raisin and spend about two months nursing within their mother's pouch.
 When they are about 3-4 inches long, they start to get too large for the pouch and they take to riding around on the mother's back.
 At about 4 months of age, when joeys are approximately 7-9 inches from snout to rump, they leave their mother and become independent.